 - Payments to specified merchants that is payment to commercial establishments registered with Ghana revenue Authority (GRA) for income tax and VAT purpose.

-How To Bypass Government’s 1.5% Charge On E-transactions On Momo
+How To Bypass Government’s 1.75% Charge On E-transactions

 i.
 Let’s say you’re sending the GHC 300.00 to your mother.
 To bypass the e-levy charges, give her your ID number and ask here to go to the nearest vendor.

-Let them issue let you issue cash on your phone and then type in your momo pin on your phone to confirm cash out.
-With this procedure, you will be charged only GHC 3.00 rather than GHC 11.25.
+Let them issue let you issue “cashout” on your phone and then type in your momo pin on your phone to confirm cash out.
+With this procedure, you will be charged only GHC 3.00

 ii.
 You can also decide to send 100 cedis or below anytime you want to send money.
-If its a big money lets say GHC1,000, then stick to the first procedure stated.
+If it’s big money, let’s say GHC1,000, then stick to the first procedure stated. (let them issue cashout on your phone number)

 iii.
-Lastly, if its a huge amount you can also decide to ask for the person’s bank account number then go to the bank and cash out your funds by check .
-Afterwards, you the deposit the funds into the recipient’s account to avoid the charges.
+Lastly, if it’s a huge amount, you can also decide to ask for the person’s bank account number then go to the bank and cash out your funds by check.
+Afterwards, you then deposit the funds into the recipient’s account to avoid the charges.

 Above is some of the vital information we think you need to know about the newly pass tax law popularly known as E-levy which was passed on 29th March 2022.
 The very day, Black stars of Ghana qualified for the upcoming world cup in Doha, Qatar.